Complete guide to Coffee Caffeine Content (Which has most?)

 Caffeine content table for different types of coffee (Data source: National Coffee Association NCA, USDA Food Data Central)

-Drip coffee: Hot water is dripped through a filter full of coarse coffee grounds in a drip coffee machine.
-The contact time between water and grounds is longer in drip machines than in espresso, but there is no pressure element.
-An 8 oz cup of drip coffee contains more caffeine than a single shot of espresso, which is around 65 – 120 mg.
+Drip coffee machines work by passing hot water over a filter filled with coffee grounds.
+An 8 oz cup of drip coffee contains more caffeine than a single shot of espresso, which is around 65 -120 mg.

-French Press: French Press is a unique manual coffee brewing method in which water is allowed to steep through coarse grounds for 4 to 6 minutes.
-After that, the coffee grounds are separated by the metal filter of the French Press coffee maker.
+French Press is a full immersion coffee brewing method in which water is allowed to steep with coarse grounds for 4 to 6 minutes.
 An 8 oz cup of French Press can contain 100 – 137 oz of caffeine depending on steeping time and the type of coffee beans.

-Latte and Cappuccino: Latte and Cappuccino are similar drinks; both have a layer of espresso shot at the base and layers of steamed milk and foam at the top.
-The only difference is Cappuccino has a 1:1 of milk and Espresso while Latte has 2:1 of milk and espresso.
-As Cappuccino is denser, it has more caffeine content per ounce.
+Latte and Cappuccino are similar drinks; made with milk and double-shot Espresso so they have around 120-133 mg of caffeine.
+The only difference is Cappuccino has a 1:1 of milk and Espresso while Latte has 3:1 of milk and espresso.
+As Cappuccino is denser, it has more caffeine content per ounce than a Latte.

-Decaffeinated coffee: Caffeine is eliminated from coffee beans using organic solvent and carbon dioxide.
-You can brew any type of coffee drink with decaffeinated coffee beans.
-Decaffeinated coffee beans will still have a small amount of caffeine, around 0.25-0.37 ounces.
+In Decaf Coffee, 97% of the Caffeine is removed from coffee beans using organic solvents and carbon dioxide.
+Decaffeinated coffee beans will still have a small amount of caffeine, around 0.25-0.37 mg per ounce of coffee drink.

-Cold Brew: Cold brew coffee is brewed at room temperature for an extended period for more than 10 to 12 hours.
+Cold brew coffee is brewed at room temperature for an extended period of more than 12 hours.
 It has smooth, less bitter, and chocolaty flavors.
 The usual serving size of cold brew is 16 oz which has a high amount of caffeine, up to 197-213 mg per serving.

-Pour-over coffee: Pour coffee is a type of drip coffee prepared manually without any machine.
-Typically, the brewing process in a pour-over method is longer; that’s why it has more flavors and caffeine than coffee prepared through drip coffee machines.
+Pour-over is a manual brewing method where hot water is poured over ground coffee beans placed in a filter.
+Typically, the brewing process in a pour-over method is longer; that’s why it has more flavors and caffeine than coffee prepared through drip coffee machines which is around 90-160 mg.

-Instant coffee: Instant coffee is made by brewing regular coffee beans in large containers.
-Then this brewed coffee is concentrated and condensed into small granules.
-Instant coffee is used to prepare coffee drinks quickly by dissolving the granules into water or milk.
+Instant coffee is made by brewing regular coffee beans in large batches and then concentrating and condensing the brewed coffee into small granules.
+These granules can then be quickly dissolved in water or milk to make a quick cup of coffee.
 A typical 8-ounce cup of instant coffee can contain up to 60 to 80 mg of caffeine.

-Turkish coffee: Turkish coffee is made in Cezve by dissolving fine coffee grounds into water and milk.
-This is an unfiltered type of coffee drink; that’s why it has the highest caffeine content, up to 165 mg of caffeine per serving.
+Turkish coffee is made in Cezve by dissolving fine coffee grounds into water and milk.
+This is an unfiltered type of coffee drink; that’s why it has the highest caffeine content, up to 70-80 mg of caffeine in a mere 2-ounce serving.

 How much caffeine in a coffee bean | Arabica vs Robusta

-Robusta coffee beans are richer in caffeine than Arabica beans.
+Robusta coffee beans have more caffeine than Arabica beans.

 On average, Robusta beans have 18-20 mg/g of caffeine, while Arabica beans have 8-12 mg/g of caffeine.

 If you are a caffeine lover, you might be tempted to buy Robusta beans next time you go shopping.
-But Robusta beans are not liked by coffee enthusiasts all around the World.
-The reason is too much bitter taste of these beans.
-And also, Robusta beans lack the balance and complex flavors of coffee.
+But Robusta beans are not liked by many coffee enthusiasts

 What roast has the most caffeine | Dark Vs Medium Vs Light

-Some people say there is more caffeine in dark roasts because they produce a stronger and more robust cup of coffee, while others may say that light roasts have more caffeine because the roasting process eliminates some caffeine.
+Some people say there is more caffeine in dark roasts because they produce a stronger coffee drink, while others may say that light roasts have more caffeine because the roasting process eliminates some caffeine.

 Well, in actuality, both opinions are wrong.
 The caffeine in the coffee beans remains the same throughout the roasting process.

-During the roasting process, because of the high temperature, most of the moisture content evaporates from the coffee beans, and the beans lose their weight and grow in size.
+There is no evidence that high temperatures in the coffee roasting process can reduce the amount of caffeine in darker roasts.
+However, because of the high temperature, most of the moisture content evaporates from the coffee beans, and the beans lose their weight and expand in size.

-That’s why lightly roasted coffee beans have more caffeine content on a volumetric basis than dark roast because the same volume will occupy fewer coffee beans of darker roast than lighter roast.
+That’s why lightly roasted coffee beans have a little more caffeine content on a volumetric basis than dark roast because the same volume will occupy fewer coffee beans of darker roast than lighter roast.

-And on a mass basis, the dark roast will have more caffeine because the same mass of both roasts will have more beans for the darker roast.
+And on a mass basis, the dark roast will have a little more caffeine because the same mass of both roasts will have more beans of the darker roast.

 But if you measure all different roasts, bean to bean, there will be no difference in the amount of caffeine.